 In April 2020, Lenzilumab was granted emergency single use Investigational New Drug Application (“IND”) authorization from FDA (often referred to as compassionate use) to treat patients with COVID-19.
 On June 15, 2020, we announced that Mayo Clinic published data derived from the compassionate use of lenzilumab in the treatment of 12 patients hospitalized in the Mayo Clinic system.
 Under applicable FDA rules, a patient cannot receive a compassionate use drug unless FDA has issued an individual patient emergency IND authorization, which the Mayo Clinic requested from FDA prior to each individual patient dosing of lenzilumab.
-Accordingly, there was no randomized control group in the Mayo Clinic program and, instead, a contemporaneous group of patients at the same centers treated with standard of care acted as matched controls.
+Accordingly, there was no randomized control group in the Mayo Clinic program and, instead, a contemporaneous cohort of patients at the same centers treated with standard of care acted as matched controls.
 We did not pre-select patients to receive lenzilumab through the compassionate use program and did not deny any requests for compassionate use.
 Mayo Clinic clinicians solely determined which patients for which they would request emergency IND authorization from the FDA.
-As discussed below the results of the compassionate use lenzilumab compared to the control group were recently published in the Mayo Clinic Proceedings.
+As discussed below the results of the compassionate use lenzilumab compared to the control cohort were recently published in the Mayo Clinic Proceedings.

 On September 1, 2020, we announced that Mayo Clinic Proceedings, a premier peer-reviewed journal, had published a manuscript reporting the first case-control data of lenzilumab in COVID-19 patients, demonstrating an 80% reduction in relative risk of invasive mechanical ventilation (“IMV”) and/or death for patients treated with lenzilumab compared to the matched control group.
 Control patients were identified from an electronic registry of COVID-19 patients in the same centers as cases and matched for age, sex, disease severity, and baseline oxygen requirements.
 At the time of selection, the clinical outcomes for the matched control patients were not known.